 Ad Extensions: A feature that shows extra information about your business, like a phone number, address, store rating, or additional website links.

-to research keywords, discover new ones, and get estimated bids on ones you’re planning to go after.
+You can use Google’s Keyword Planner to research keywords, discover new ones, and get estimated bids on ones you’re planning to go after.
 While you’ll need a Google Ads account to access the Keyword Planner, you don’t need to have any ads running yet.
 Signing up is totally free.

 SEO expert Brian Dean has an excellent beginner’s guide to using the keyword planner.
 Check it out for thorough, step-by-step instructions to getting the most out of your keywords.
 But a few things to keep in mind when choosing:

 Marketing never sleeps—there are always ways to tweak and experiment with ads to get the most conversions.
 Be sure to check on your campaigns and look for ways to optimize both your ads and their respective PPC landing pages to plug any conversion leaks and make the most of your ad spend.

 A/B testing, which involves running multiple pages within the same campaign to test different messaging, design, and calls to action, is one of the most effective ways to see what’s resonating with your audience (and what’s not).

-can also run these experiments for you, using machine learning to send visitors to the most relevant page variant based on individual attributes.
+If you’re building landing pages, Smart Traffic can also run these experiments for you, using machine learning to send visitors to the most relevant page variant based on individual attributes.